Before you Buy: Check the Credit Tab to Make Sure Your Jurisdiction is Accredited!

 |Postmoney Cannabis Safe - Valuation Cap Only v1.1 (85.5 KB)||Available after Purchase|

-Lauren Linder is President of Parallel Georgia and Deputy General Counsel for the parent company, Parallel Brands.
-A native of Atlanta, Georgia, she graduated from Pace Academy before receiving her bachelor’s degree from Brown University.
+Lauren Linder is Vice President and Assistant General Counsel of Curaleaf, Inc. A native of Atlanta, Georgia, she graduated from Pace Academy before receiving her bachelor’s degree from Brown University.
 She attended Duke University where she received her Juris Doctor before returning home to Atlanta.
 Lauren joined Kilpatrick Townsend & Stockton in 2007 as an associate and Turner Broadcasting as counsel in 2011.
 While at The Weather Channel (2015-2019), she held the leadership positions of Director, Business and Legal Affairs, and then of Vice President, Associate General Counsel, where she advised the company on all aspects of the business including transactional, compliance, regulatory, and litigation matters.
 Lauren left The Weather Chanel in August 2019 to join Parallel.
 In her role as Deputy General Counsel, she has led compliance and regulatory initiatives in both our Florida and Massachusetts markets, as well as provided legal guidance at the corporate level.
 In her impressive young career, she has also been named to the Atlanta Business Chronicle’s 40 Under 40 list in 2018, as well as Daily Report’s On the Rise list in 2019.
 Lauren was named to Savoy magazine’s 2018 Top Black Lawyers list.
 A former debater, Lauren is a frequent speaker and panelist on a range of issues relating to corporate law and cannabis.

 MATTHEW R. KITTAY is a Partner in the New York office of Fox Rothschild LLP where he serves as Co-Chair of the firm's national Mergers & Acquisitions Practice Group.
 He has deep experience as outside general counsel, structuring mergers and acquisitions and securing private equity and venture capital for a wide range of companies, particularly in the technology, software, cannabis, manufacturing and health care sectors.
 Matthew is ranked in Band 1 by Chambers USA as a leading corporate attorney for his transactional work with clients in the cannabis sector (2019; 2020; 2021; 2022).
 In 2019, he was named by The National Law Journal to its “Cannabis Law Trailblazer’ list in recognition of a string of major deals he closed in this nascent industry.